Hahm Eun-jung: 2018–present: New agency and solo career

 On February 15, 2023, Hahm was confirmed to be part of the main cast of JTBC's variety program Differential Class for its new season which premieres on March 5.
 Differential Class is an informative variety show that first aired in 2017, achieving a peak rating of 5%.
 The show has also garnered over 500,000 followers and more than 200 million views on YouTube.
 Later in the year, Eun-jung was cast in Kunio Shimizu's "Dressing Room" portraying the character "D".
 The play was well-received and its run was extended until May 28, 2023, for encore performances.
 According to FN News, the play received an Interpark rating of 9.8 and a high rate of repeat attendance, earning the nickname "acting power show" for its cast of professional actors.

 On February 19, 2024, Hahm signed an exclusive contract with Mask Studio.
 In September 2024, Eun-jung was appointed as a judge for the 4th Geumcheon Fashion Film Festival which will be held in Geumcheon District from September 6 to September 9.

-On March 26, 2025, Sports Chosun reported that Eun-jung has been cast in KBS2's new revenge drama The Queen's House.
+In 2025, Hahm starred as the female lead in two revenge dramas, Queen's House, which aired from April to September, and The First Man, which premiered in December.
+For her portrayal as Kang Jae-in in Queen's House, Hahm won the Excellence Award for Actress in a Daily Drama at the 2025 KBS Drama Awards for the second year in a row.
+In January 2026, Hahm joined the Korean dub cast of Ne Zha 2, which has become the fifth-highest-grossing film of all time.

+Artistry

+Eun-jung cited Jeon Do-yeon, Ha Ji-won, and Lee Mi-sook as her role-models in acting.
+She said their authenticity and versatility inspired her to pursue acting.
+She considers acting and singing very similar, often combining them while using different methods of expression, adding that actors feel refreshed and creative on stage.
+Commentators have also noted her confidence when performing alongside veteran actors despite beginning her career as an idol singer.

+Hahm has spoken about approaching roles with a focus on clear character motivation, stating that she prefers portraying characters whose actions feel logical and grounded rather than arbitrary.
+She emphasizes preparation and discipline on set, often arriving early seeking deeper emotional engagement with characters.
+She noted that she focuses on staying faithful to the character and working closely with directors and co-actors rather than being discouraged by criticism.
+Eun-jung has also expressed interest in exploring a wide range of roles, aiming to push herself beyond comfort, and reflects on her own artistic tastes and style to bring authenticity to each role.